 "Will I get a trial?" she whispered.
 "Or is there not even that much mercy left in this kingdom of yours?"

 The guard seemed genuinely startled by her question.
 "Of course there will be a trial.
 What do you take us for, barbarians?
 To organize a trial can take days though, the King is not a free man.
 Until then, you will remain down here, where you cannot hurt anyone else."
-The guard turned away and started to move up the stairs.

 "Wait!" yelled Aneira, when the guard began to climb the stairs.
 He stopped suddenly, almost unwillingly.
-She gasped when she realized she had somehow used magic again.
+She gasped in surprise and horror when she realized that she had used magic again.
 "No, no, no, I did not mean to do that.
 I merely wished to ask for a candle or a blanket, it is so dark and cold.”

 The guard shook his head.
-"Perhaps being stuck in the darkness will teach you a lesson or two then, witch."
+"Perhaps being stuck down here will teach you a lesson or two then, witch."
 He practically fled up the stairs, as though scared that she might kill him, and left her alone with her thoughts in the suffocating darkness of the castle dungeon.

-A scream was ripped from her throat, visceral and desperate.
+A desperate scream was ripped from her throat.
 "Help!
-Please, I beg you, someone stop this!"
+Please, I beg you, someone stop this!
+Someone help me!”

-And suddenly, she was not alone anymore.
+Suddenly, she was not alone anymore.
 A boy stood before her, dressed in a soldier's uniform.
-He looked around at the crowd, and then at her.
+He looked around at the crowd in confusion, and then at her.
 He seemed shocked by her presence, and she was startled by the sheer sadness in his eyes.
-He opened his mouth, as though he was about to say something, but suddenly Aneira was jolted from the dream...
+He opened his mouth to say something, but suddenly the world around Aneira went white…

-It blurred together almost immediately, and she found herself shivering on the floor of the cell.
-She could not piece together much of the dream, only that it circled around the very same humiliation that had followed her in the market square today.
-But one thing stood out, just like it had from her dream the previous night- the boy with grey eyes that were so filled with sadness it hurt Aneira's heart.
+The dream blurred together until it was incomprehensible almost immediately.
+She could not piece together any of it, only that it circled around the incident in the market square today.
+Only one thing stood out -just like it had from her dream the previous night- the soldier boy with the sad grey eyes.

 She yearned to find him, to understand why she had seen him in her dreams for two nights in a row.
 She did not believe in coincidences or happenstance.
 Everything that happened was for a reason, one of the many paths that destiny had laid out for them to choose from.